Jump To Topic

 Metal-on-metal hip replacements have experienced an unusually high failure rate, as high as 43% for one model.
 Several models have been subject to voluntary recalls, and Great Britain’s National Health Service recently announced a ban.

 Metal-on-metal hip replacements were introduced under a belief that they would be more durable than other types of implants.
 However, metal debris—usually chromium or cobalt—can be released into the patient’s body as the implant’s ball and socket rub against each other.
-This can lead to reactions such as inflammation, groin pain, dead tissue, and bone loss, and often forces patients to have a procedure to replace the implant, known as revision surgery.
+This can lead to hip replacement complications such as inflammation, groin pain, dead tissue, and bone loss, and often forces patients to have a procedure to replace the implant, known as hip revision surgery.

 The US, UK, Australia and Canada have each issued health warnings related to the failure of metal-on-metal hip replacements.